md-shamim-sarker/schooling-server/README.md

-# Server name: Schooling.com server
+# Server name:
+## Schooling.com server

+# Features of this server project
+- Show all courses endpoint
+- Find course by id endpoint
+- Find course by title endpoint

+# Used technologies, framework and libraries
+1. Nodejs
+2. Express.js (Framework)
+3. Vercel CLI

+# All Endpoints
 ## All courses
 - https://schooling-server.vercel.app/courses